Summer Student Research Fellowships application

 |Geology major Diana Boudreau used her Summer Fellowship working at the Field Museum in Chicago on the dinosaur Cryolophosaurus ellioti, found in 1991 by Augustana's Dr. William Hammer.|

 Augustana Summer Student Research Fellowships are available to students of all disciplines.
-This funding is intended to support student research/artistic projects under the guidance of a faculty member.
-Students may apply for a maximum stipend of $3,000, plus additional funding for project expenses.
+This funding is intended to support student research/artistic projects under the guidance of a faculty member during the summer, typically for a 5-10 week project.

 1. Read the following information on how to estimate your budget.
 You will need this information to finish the basic information form.

-• Stipend: Number of weeks X $300 per week for a maximum of 10 weeks.
+• Stipend: How many weeks will you need to work on the project?
+Summer Fellowships typically provide 5-10 weeks of funding.
+To determine your requested stipend, calculate the number of weeks requested X $300 per week for a maximum of 10 weeks.
 All student stipends are subject to Social Security, Medicare and federal and state income tax withholding.

 • Supplies and travel: List any expendable equipment/supplies that will be used only for this project.
 Include travel expenses essential to the proposed research project.
 Do not include expense to present results at conferences, since those funds are available through a separate funding program of the Student Research Committee.
 While we expect that for most projects these expenses will not exceed $500, projects that require larger expense budgets (such as expensive travel, etc.) will be funded if the funds are available.